-In these circumstances it is rather negligent to suggest, as Simon does, that we should simply ‘believe that things will get better, for the excellent reason that they have always done so.’
+We can’t afford, as Simon Jenkins suggested, simply to ‘believe that things will get better, for the excellent reason that they have always done so.’
 The achievements of the past are no guarantee of continuing progress going forward.
-The tremendous gains of the latter half of the twentieth century were a consequence of the conscious efforts of many people who, having lived through the horrors of two world wars, were determined to create conditions in which such cataclysms could not be repeated.
-Much of their work has already been undone by a subsequent generation of ideologues who, with the memory of war and holocaust fading fast, took the world in a quite different direction.
+The tremendous gains of the second half of the twentieth century were a consequence of the conscious efforts of people who, having lived through the horrors of two world wars, were determined to create conditions to assure no repeat of such cataclysms.
+Much of their work has already been undone by a subsequent generation of ideologues who, with the memory of war and holocaust fading fast, took us in a quite different direction.

-On these pages I hope to explore how we might, collectively, plot a route through the 21st century to ensure that the world we leave our children and grandchildren is at least as viable and opportunity-laden as the one that we – and I write as someone in my early fifties – inherited from our parents.
+On these pages I plan to explore how we might, collectively, plot a route through the 21st century to ensure that the world we leave our children and grandchildren is at least as viable and opportunity-laden as the one that we – and I write as someone in my mid-fifties – inherited from our parents.

 Last updated: 2nd May 2020